txssseal/omniauth-wordpress-oauth2-plugin-example/README.md

 ## Steps
 Remember to setup wordpress site, install the plugin oauth-server on wordpress by justin greer.
 Set Permalinks to Post Name.

-Go to Setting -> Oauth Server -> clients
+Go to Settings -> Oauth Server -> clients

 add a new client with the redirect like